harryvos/service-design-posters/README.md

 # Stages of service design posters
 Sketch posters to visualise each stage of designing an agile service.
 Translated by [Sandra Kpodar](https://twitter.com/sandrakpodar).
-Images edited by Harry Vos](https://twitter.com/vosageroll).
+Images edited by [Harry Vos](https://twitter.com/vosageroll).

 All content is available under the [Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), except where otherwise stated.